p--q/TCU/README.md

 - Ignored Interfaces: Enter the interface name that you do not want to output.

   - By default, it suppresses the output of the <a href="https://wiki.openoffice.org/wiki/Documentation/DevGuide/WritingUNO/Core_Interfaces_to_Implement">core interfaces</a> that comes up frequently.

+Restore Defaults: Get the path to the API reference of locally installed SDK.

+  - It is useful when you want to switch the version of LibreOffice of API to use.